SEO Content Strategy: How to Skyrocket Your Traffic By 594%

 While there’s a lot to SEO, we primarily focus on applying keywords to compelling, quality content.
 There’s not much more to it than that.

 Those results have helped us reach a larger audience, bringing in more than 150,000 email subscribers and increasing our customer base.

 SEO was one tactic of our content strategy that contributed to these results.
 We had a lot of growth with our marketing calendar itself that boosted these results beyond the SEO tactics you’re reading about now.

 But it all adds up in the end.

 Did you know some folks in the SEO industry have actually talked about changing the term from search engine optimization to optimizing content for discovery and conversion or simply OC/DC?

 SEO has become an infamous initialism some people relate to content targeted at ranking for robots instead of answering real people’s questions.
 That is exactly what a great SEO content strategy is not.
 At least, that’s not how we got the results we saw at CoSchedule.

-While OC/DC is a term that’s definitely not catching on, the idea is perfect for setting up your SEO content strategy.
+While the term “OC/DC” hasn’t widely caught on, the idea is perfect for setting up your SEO content strategy.